Green correspondence on centric Mackey functor over fusion systems: Background and first results.

 \section{Background and first results.}

 In this section we will review the concepts of fusion systems, of Mackey functors over a fusion system and of centric Burnside ring of a fusion system.
-The main results shown in this section are: \begin{itemize} \item Proposition \ref{prop:properties-HXK.}: which will provide equivalences concerning the sets $\left[H\times K\right]$ (see Definition \ref{def:HX_FK}) that will become useful in future calculations. \item Propositions \ref{prop:Mackey-algebra-basis.} and \ref{prop:Decomposition-centric-Mackey-functor.} and Lemma \ref{lem:Mackey-formula-induction-restriction.}: which will generalize \cite[Proposition 3.2 and Proposition 5.3]{StructureMackeyFunctors} to the context of Mackey functors over fusion systems thus providing us with some insight concerning the Mackey algebra (see Definition \ref{def:Mackey-algebra.}) and the induction and restriction functors (see Definition \ref{def:Restriction-induction-and-conjugation-functors.}). \item Proposition \ref{prop:Action-of-centric-burnside-ring.}: which will extend \cite[Proposition 9.2]{StructureMackeyFunctors} to the context of centric Mackey functors over fusion systems by first describing an action of the centric Burnside ring of a fusion system (see Definition \ref{def:centric-Burnside-ring.}) on any centric Mackey functor over a fusion system and then rewriting it in terms of the morphisms $\theta^{H}$ and $\theta_{H}$ (see Definition \ref{def:theta_S-and-theta^S.}). \end{itemize} The reader already familiar with these concepts may safely skip this section keeping in mind the above mentioned generalizations.
+The main results shown in this section are: \begin{itemize} \item Proposition \ref{prop:properties-HXK.}: which provide us with ways of rewriting the sets $\left[H\times K\right]$ (see Definition \ref{def:HX_FK}).
+These will become very useful in future calculations. \item Propositions \ref{prop:Mackey-algebra-basis.} and \ref{prop:Decomposition-centric-Mackey-functor.} and Lemma \ref{lem:Mackey-formula-induction-restriction.}: which will translate \cite[Propositions 3.2 and 5.3]{StructureMackeyFunctors} to the context of Mackey functors over fusion systems thus providing us with some insight concerning the Mackey algebra (see Definition \ref{def:Mackey-algebra.}) and the induction and restriction functors (see Definition \ref{def:Restriction-induction-and-conjugation-functors.}). \item Proposition \ref{prop:Action-of-centric-burnside-ring.}: which will translate \cite[Proposition 9.2]{StructureMackeyFunctors} to the context of centric Mackey functors over fusion systems by first describing an action of the centric Burnside ring of a fusion system (see Definition \ref{def:centric-Burnside-ring.}) on any centric Mackey functor over a fusion system and then rewriting it in terms of the morphisms $\theta^{H}$ and $\theta_{H}$ (see Definition \ref{def:theta_S-and-theta^S.}). \end{itemize} The reader already familiar with these concepts may safely skip this section keeping in mind the results mentioned above.